Jayflashy/node-email/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Node and express framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).